mofumofumoffy/ticex/README.md

 # TiCEX - Tinkers' Construct EX

-## Notice

-Development will be temporarily paused from May 27 to June 14, 2025 (JST), as I’d like to take some time to play the mod I created myself.
-Development is expected to resume on June 15.
-Thank you for your understanding!

 🌐 Available languages: [日本語](README.jaJP.md)

 **TiCEX** is an addon for Tinkers' Construct that brings in extension content from a variety of other mods.
 It's all about giving you parts and modifiers based on the **Tier 1 Gear** from those mods.
 Harness the power of the stars and craft your own ULTIMATE equipment!